eosrio/hyperion-docs/docs/stream_client.md

 Flow control mode:

 - Async: **true** - The transmission will be asynchronous and you need an acknowledge function.
-Incoming data will be held on a local queue until ack is called.
+Incoming data will be held in a local queue until ack is called.
 - Async: **false** - The transmission will be synchronous.
 The acknowledge function is not needed.

 <br>